 The Haundenosaunee Confederacy has been in place since time immemorial.
 The Peacemaker was sent by the Creator to spread the Kariwiio or good mind.
 With the help of Aiionwatha commonly known as Hiawatha, the Peacemaker taught the laws of peace to the Haudenosaunee.
 Travelling from community to community they both succeeded in persuading the Chiefs of each nation to join in the Great League of Peace and founded the only government with a direct connection to the Creator.

 Asking the Clan Mothers of each tribe to present their Chiefs, he placed deer antlers on each of their heads to symbolize their authority to the five nations.
-The Mohawks had nine Chiefs of the bear, wolf and turtle clans, the Oneida also had nine of the bear, wolf and turtle clans, Onondaga presented 14 of the turtle, snipe, bear, hawk, deer, wolf, eel, and beaver clans, Cayuga had 10 from the heron, deer, turtle, bear and snipe clans and finally Seneca presented eight Chiefs from the bear, snipe, turtle, wolf and eagle clans.
+The Mohawks had nine Chiefs of the bear, wolf and turtle clans, the Oneida also had nine of the bear, wolf and turtle clans, Onondaga presented 14 of the turtle, snipe, bear, hawk, deer, wolf, eel, and beaver clans, Cayuga had 10 from the heron, deer, turtle, bear and snipe clans and finally Seneca presented eight Chiefs from the bear, snipe, turtle, wolf and hawk clans.
 The Mohawk, Oneida, Cayuga, Seneca and Onondaga accepted the long house as a symbol of their unity.
 In the Onondaga community the Peacemaker planted a tree naming it the Great Tree of Peace.
 He directed the Chiefs of the council to sit beneath the shade of the tree and watch the council fire of the confederacy of the five nations.
 He told them that all issues concerning the confederacy would be discussed and deliberated under this tree.

 The roots outstretching from the tree reached north, south, east and west and were labeled the Great White Roots.
 The Peacemaker declared that any nation choosing to follow the guidelines of the Great Peace should follow the Great White Roots and make themselves known to the Chiefs of the confederacy.
 If they promised to obey the laws of peace they would be welcomed beneath the shade of the tree.